stephencweiss/stephencharlesweiss.com/content/blog/2019-08-28/harissa-eggplant.md

 category: ['recipes']
 tags: ['eggplant', 'goop', 'harissa']
 ---
-One of our family’s favorite recipes is a Harissa Grilled Eggplant from Goop.<sup>1</sup>
+One of our family's favorite recipes is a Harissa Grilled Eggplant from Goop.<sup>1</sup>

-It’s quick, full of flavor, and relatively healthy.
+It's quick, full of flavor, and relatively healthy.

 Where the recipe calls for equal parts olive oil and harissa, we adjust to a 1.5:1 to 2:1 ratio in favor of olive oil.
 More harissa than that is just more heat than we need.